- League of Legends

 FIFA Online 4 is a multiplayer online football game developed by EA.
-Their previous game FIFA Online 3 was a massive hit in Korea.
+Their previous game FIFA Online 3, was a massive hit in Korea.
 It was the #1 online sports game based on traffic and revenue in Korea.
-Koreans are crazy about soccer and it shows in their passion for FIFA Online.
+Koreans are crazy about soccer, which shows their passion for FIFA Online.
 EA partnered with Nexon to launch FIFA Online 4 in 2018.
 The game focuses on re-creating real-life soccer matches in a computer game setting.
 Players of FIFA Online 3 were able to transfer their game data and assets onto FIFA Online 4.
 Therefore, it should take off where FIFA Online 3 ended.

 NEXON to fix FIFA Online 4

-South Korean gaming company NEXON said they will fix FIFA Online 4.
-There was a huge backlash after the release of Loyal Hero players that ended up lowering the value of their game characters.
-NEXON has promised to adjust the payroll system for Loyal Hero game characters and give compensation to users who already bought them.
+South Korean gaming company NEXON said they would fix FIFA Online 4.
+There was a huge backlash after the release of Loyal Hero players that lowered the value of their game characters.
+NEXON has promised to adjust the payroll system for Loyal Hero game characters and compensate users who have already bought them.
 Hopefully, this will stop the potential boycott of FIFA Online 4 in Korea.

 Top 3 FIFA Online 4 Pro Gamers in Korea